Tel Burga: Location and topography

 Tel Burga is located in the Sharon Plain, 1 km east of the city of Binyamina, and roughly 5.5 km from the Mediterranean Sea on the Israeli coast.
 The site is a tell, a natural mound made of layers of debris and human settlements, creating a man-made plateau.
 The area consists of relatively flat coastal plan besides the man-made mound and is roughly 23 meters above sea level.
 The tell itself is roughly 10 meters high.

 Extensive surveys of the site have revealed a large oval shaped tell of 250 dunam, which makes up the size of the ancient human settlement, encircled by an artificial rampart.
 The rampart showcases a strong fortification once surrounded the site.

 History

 Tel Burga was a small fortified site strategically located between larger cities in Canaan in a position to support growing urban culture during the Middle Bronze Age.
 Archaeological surveys on site identified the remains of at least two towers and a wall, as well as ceramic remains from various periods, starting with the Chalcolithic; Early, Intermediate and Middle Bronze and Iron Ages.
 Roman and Medieval artifacts were also found.

+Middle Bronze Age

+In the Middle Bronze IIA (MB IIA), the site held a major fortified settlement.
+There is a large burial structure on a part of the tell.
+To the northwest was Tel Mevorakh (4 km) and to the north the major coastal site Tel Megadim (20 km).
+Other sites include Tel Esur (5 km) southeast and Tel Zeror (12 km) south.